-Between 1-on-1s to set employee goals or discuss more individual subjects, you can use your time with each person to check in on overall team dynamics and engagement.
-In fact, 1-on-1s are a great way to act on engagement with your team members.
+Between one-on-one meetings to set employee goals or discuss more individual subjects, you can use your time with each person to check in on overall team dynamics and engagement.
+In fact, one-on-one meetings are a great way to act on engagement with your team members.
 This helps make the health of the team a collective responsibility and gives everyone a sense of leadership in contributing to it.
 Getting employee feedback on an ongoing basis helps you spot any fluctuations so you can address them in real-time.
-Officevibe’s conversation engine for 1-on-1s turns team engagement metrics into conversation starters for you, to keep talking points relevant and valuable.
+Officevibe’s conversation engine for turns team engagement metrics into one-on-one conversation starters for you, to keep talking points relevant and valuable.

 Maintaining ongoing communication with your team members is essential to supporting them in achieving their collective and individual goals, and your 1-on-1s with employees are precious time for the important conversations that keep you in the loop.
 Don’t let the slump of mundane virtual meetings get in the way of your coaching—keep things fresh by trying out these ideas.

 1-on-1 software that makes planning quick and conversations meaningful.

 Would you be interested in receiving our newsletter directly in your inbox?